Archie Thompson (Yurok): Childhood

 Thompson was born in a smokehouse on May 26, 1919, in Wa'tek Village (now known as Johnsons, California) in Humboldt County.
 He was sent to a government school in Hoopa, California, when he was five years old, where he was discouraged from speaking Yurok.
 He returned home when he was eight years old.
 He was taken in by his grandmother, Rosie Jack Hoppell.
 Thompson was raised by his grandmother, who only spoke Yurok in her home, and his uncle.
 His relatives raised him in a traditional Yurok lifestyle.
 As a child, Thompson trapped ducks to fill feather mattresses, harvested seaweed, fished for eulachon and salmon, and tracked elk.

 Education and military service

 Thompson earned varsity letters in football, basketball, baseball and track at Del Norte High School in Crescent City, California, from which he graduated in 1939.
 Thompson was one of the first Native American students to have his name engraved on the Del Norte H.S.
-Coach's Cup, a school award which honors exception skills in multiple athletic sports.
+Coach's Cup, a school award which honors exceptional skills in multiple athletic sports.
 He attended the Sherman Institute, a Native American boarding school in Riverside, California, (now known as Sherman Indian High School) where he learned welding.
 He served in the United States Navy during World War II and was sent to the South Pacific.